Spring has sprung, although it doesn’t really feel like it here when the forecast is calling for more snow this week.

 Post-shower, you can give your houseplants a quick “haircut” by trimming brown leaf tips or dead stems, or refresh their potting soil if it’s been a few years.

-5 tips for showering your plants
+6 tips for keeping your plants healthy

 - Make sure your potted plant has proper drainage.